PhillypHenning/Witchlight/Sessions/Arc-2/Session-7.md

         2. If the attack happens the Spanner will panic and begin bucking everyone off, laughing like a madman as he does
         3. Spanners like trinkets and baubles, any will do!

+4. Session wrap up
+    - Sevro's cutscene

 # Cut scenes
+The scene opens with an ethereal glow emanating from a swirl of translucent, blue hues.
+The spellbind fades, revealing Sevro, in finely stitched leather armor, stepping gracefully into the dense, shadowy forest.

+The towering ancient tree canopies interlace, their branches forming a natural roof that conceals the sky.
+Crickets chirp melodiously, leaves rustle with unseen life, and the distant hoot of an owl punctuates the eerie calm.
+Small creatures dart between bushes, their eyes glinting in the scant twilight that filters through.

+Sevro takes a cautious step forward, his hand instinctively gripping the lute strapped to his back.
+His eyes, sharp and wary, scan the surroundings as he breathes in the damp, mossy air.

+Behind him, the entrance of a dark cave looms ominously, shrouded in shadow and foreboding.
+The cave seems to swallow the light around it, a black maw in the heart of the forest.

+Suddenly, two thickly muscled arms, veined and grotesque with claws the color of midnight, slowly extend from the cave’s abyss, slicing through the air with a chilling precision.
+The claws glint menacingly, their sharp tips thirsting for flesh.

+Unaware of the impending danger, Sevro continues to survey his surroundings, senses straining to pick up any sign of movement.
+A distant growl rustles the leaves, causing him to tense and reach for his lute, ready to strum a defensive spell.

+As his fingers hover over the strings, an unsettling whisper of wind reaches his pointed ears.
+His instincts flare. **Sevro turns, eyes wide with realization**, the monstrous arms lunge from the darkness.

 # GAME NOTES